-(a) For the purposes of this rule, a capital case is a case in which an indigent defendant is being tried for first degree murder and the state has filed and not withdrawn notice to seek the death penalty as provided in Tenn.
-Code Ann. § 40-14-204; and a capital case on appeal and in post-conviction proceedings is a case in which the defendant is under a sentence of death.
+(a) For the purposes of this rule, a capital case is a case in which a defendant is being tried for first degree murder and the state has filed notice to seek the death penalty as provided in Tenn.
+Code Ann. §39-13-208, and Rule 12.3(b) of the Tennessee Rules of Criminal Procedure, and no order withdrawing the notice has been filed.

-(b) At least two attorneys must be appointed to represent a defendant at trial in a capital case.
+(b) The court shall appoint two attorneys to represent a defendant at trial in a capital case.
 At least one of the attorneys appointed must maintain a law office in the state of Tennessee and have significant experience in Tennessee criminal trial practice.
-The counsel appointed shall be designated "lead counsel" and "co-counsel."

-(c) Lead counsel must:
+The counsel appointed shall be designated "lead counsel" and "co-counsel." (c) Lead counsel must: